tonyredondo/TWCore2/README.md

 - A bot subsystem to create bot services on Telegram and Slack
 - Extensions methods for objects, strings, and IEnumerables.
 - Aspnet Core object viewer and compiler developer tool.
-- Fast and lower allocations.
+- Fast and fewer allocations.